josephbudd/kickwasm/README.md

 A rapid development, desktop application generator for go.
 It creates a browser based GUI and most of the main process golang and renderer html, golang wasm and css code for you.

-To summerize:

-It's https://github.com/josephbudd/kick with wasm instead of javascript
+To summerize, it's https://github.com/josephbudd/kick with wasm instead of javascript

 ## Version alpha